bmaso/tensor-algebra/README.md

 ## Some Simple Tensor Operations

-Definitions of some basic operations in the Tensor Algebra.
+Definitions of some basic operations using the Tensor Algebra.
+I intend these to illustrate the Tensor Algebra is capable of expressing higher level complex operators.

 ### Constructing Tensors Filled with Constant Values